 The adjudicator must have a fully completed SF 15 for any claim for 10-point preference.
-Applicants who claim 10-point preference must provide all of the documentation described on the SF 15 for the type of preference they are claiming.claim, and other documentation that the Postal Service deems necessary.
+Applicants who claim 10-point preference must provide all of the documentation described on the SF 15 for the type of preference they are claiming-claim, and other documentation that the Postal Service deems necessary.

 Occasionally, applicants may submit a copy of a rating decision letter that contains medical information to support a claim for 10-point preference.
-In such instances, Human Resources (a) acknowledges:
+In such instances, Hauman Resources:

-- a.
-Acknowledges receipt of the information; (b) indicates - Indicates successful adjudication of the claimed preference on the bottom of page one of SF 15; and (c) promptly - c.
-Promptly returns the document containing the medical information to the veteran applicant.
+(a)a.
+A-acknowledges -receipt of the information;

+(b)b.
+Lindicates successful adjudication of the claimed preference on the bottom of page one of SF 15; and

+(c)c.
+P-promptly returns the document containing the medical information to the veteran applicant.

-486.21486.22 Disabled Veterans' Preference
+486.21 486.22 Disabled Veterans' Preference